lukamiletic95/papers/Push pull push HEAP PSS.md

 Each of the three parts will be explained in further text.

 This solution is based on building a dynamic, unstructured overlay across the network of nodes.
 Each node will change its peer subset dynamically, and gossip a client's transaction only to a particular number of nodes in that peer subset.
-That number will be denoted as node's ***fanout*** - ***f***/
+That number will be denoted as node's ***fanout*** - *f*.

 <br/><br/>
 <div align='center'>